-Meeting rooms are not intended for private use, study, tutoring or for personal or social events such as weddings, funerals, birthday parties, or reunions.
+Meeting rooms are not intended for private use, study, tutoring, one-on-one discussions, or for personal or social events such as weddings, funerals, birthday parties, or reunions.

 Groups may not imply Library sponsorship of their meeting, program or organization unless sponsorship is expressly approved in writing by the Library.